 The Physician Health committee serves as an educational and policy planning resource for clinical, administrative and research issues related to the identification and treatment of physicians with psychoactive substance use or other psychiatric disorders as well as factors relating to the prevention of such illnesses.

-The Public Policy Section is comprised of two committees (the Public Policy Committee and the Public Information Committee) with the goals of coordinating and disseminating AAAP policy recommendations and disseminating knowledge of addictive disorders to the general public.
+The Public Policy Committee assists with the generation, coordination and dissemination of AAAP policy recommendations regarding addictive disorders to the general public.
 The Public Policy Section works in close collaboration with the Research, Treatment and Education Sections of AAAP to promote excellence of clinical practice in Addiction Psychiatry, to educate the public regarding substance use disorders, to promote accessibility and quality of treatment for all patients, and to support research in the field.
 Further, the Public Policy Section supports the Board of Directors in their deliberations regarding AAAP positions on legal cases and legislative initiatives pertinent to substance use disorders and addiction psychiatry.

 Kevin Gray MD, Chair and Edward Thomas Lewis III, MD, Co-Chair